 Some of our favorite hiking trails are: Hickman Bridge, Grand Wash and Capitol Gorge Wash.

 Remember the park’s elevation is 5500 feet.
 If you’re coming from a lower elevation, or from sea level, trails that are considered “easy” might be more difficult for you.

 When hiking at Capitol Reef in November it is especially important that you take the proper gear and plenty of water.

-The large developed campground in the Fruita area is not open in November.
-But there are primitive campgrounds in the remote parts of the park in Cathedral Valley and along the Notom-Bullfrog Road.
+There are some primitive campgrounds at Capitol Reef in the remote parts of the park in Cathedral Valley and along the Notom-Bullfrog Road.

 If you can’t get a camping spot in the park, check out the RV Parks Near Capitol Reef National Park.

 You’ll also find fun and unique options for Glamping Near Capitol Reef National Park in tipis, covered wagons, luxury tents, and rustic cabins!